systemsguide/systemsguide.github.io/docs/expectations.md

 Like furries, therians, otherkin, and other nonhuman subcultures, the metaphysical appearance of a system member need not be human.
 Without an obvious "human starting point" (the body) to dispel, pluralfolk often reach this conclusion intuitively and without fanfare.
 Anthropomorphic animals, robots and machines, spirits, monsters, or software - the _form_ (metaphysical appearance) of a system member helps convey and express what makes them unique.

+### Relationships

+A notable variance in system configuration is in what stays constant between headmates.
+The answer always lies between the extremes, but where exactly varies - memory might be totally contiguous, or almost completely individualised.
+Headmates may share beliefs, but differ in opinions - share interests, but differ in tastes - share gender, but differ in sexuality!
+With this in mind, systems may feel that relationships to others exist mostly across all headmates, individualised to each headmate, or somewhere in between - rapport accrued by one headmate always "smearing" across others to some extent.

 ### Causality